Bi-CoG: Bi-Consistency-Guided Self-Training for Vision-Language Models: Introduction

 \section{Introduction}

-Addressing downstream tasks with limited labeled data remains a critical challenge in real-world applications~\cite{ssl_survey}.
-Two prominent paradigms have emerged to tackle this issue: (1) adapting pre-trained models, such as vision-language models (VLMs) \cite{CLIP, ALIGN}, for image classification tasks; and (2) applying semi-supervised learning (SSL) methods that leverage large amounts of inexpensive unlabeled data.
-Recent work \cite{unlabel_or_pretrain} has further suggested combining these two approaches, where the strong zero-shot capabilities of pre-trained VLMs are used to generate reliable pseudo-labels that guide semi-supervised fine-tuning, thereby fully exploiting the strengths of both paradigms.
+Addressing downstream tasks with limited labeled data remains a critical challenge in real-world applications~\cite{yang2022sslsurvey,shao2026chinatravel,yang2025neurosymbolic}.
+Two prominent paradigms have emerged to tackle this issue: (1) adapting pre-trained models, such as vision-language models (VLMs) \cite{radford2021clip,jia2021align}, for downstream tasks; and (2) applying semi-supervised learning (SSL) methods that leverage large amounts of inexpensive unlabeled data.
+Recent work \cite{unlabel_or_pretrain} has further suggested combining them, where the strong zero-shot capabilities of pre-trained VLMs are used to generate reliable pseudo-labels that guide semi-supervised fine-tuning, thereby fully exploiting the strengths of both paradigms.

 Recent efforts have explored integrating these two paradigms by leveraging pre-trained models to extract domain knowledge from unlabeled data for downstream task adaptation.
-A common approach is model ensembling (Figure \ref{intro}.a), such as V-PET \cite{VPET}, which aggregates multi-view one-hot predictions from multiple vision models.
+A common approach is model ensembling (Figure \ref{intro}.a), such as V-PET \cite{gupte2024vpet}, which aggregates multi-view one-hot predictions from multiple vision models.
 As shown in Figure~\ref{intro}.b, another line of work selects top-$k$ predictions using class-wise or confidence-based thresholds.
-For instance, GRIP~\cite{GRIP} and UPL~\cite{UPL} enforce class balance by selecting equal samples per class; CPL~\cite{CPL} refines labels via instance-level confidence matrices to reduce pre-training bias.
+For instance, GRIP~\cite{menghini2023grip} and UPL~\cite{huang2022upl} enforce class balance by selecting equal samples per class; CPL~\cite{zhang2024cpl} refines labels via instance-level confidence matrices.

 However, these methods struggle to balance the trade-off between pseudo-label accuracy and bias.
-Ensemble-based approaches can produce highly accurate pseudo-labels, but they often inadvertently amplify biases inherited from pre-training, leading to uneven performance across subgroups—a phenomenon commonly referred to as the \textit{``Matthew effect''} \cite{rich_get_richer, debiased_self_training, erasing-the-bias}.
+Ensemble-based approaches can produce highly accurate pseudo-labels, but they often inadvertently amplify biases inherited from pre-training, leading to uneven performance across subgroups—a phenomenon commonly referred to as the \textit{``Matthew effect''} \cite{rich_get_richer,debiased_self_training,erasing-the-bias,guo2020safedeep}.
 In contrast, soft-labeling techniques and class-wise pseudo-label allocation strategies can alleviate overconfidence to some extent, but they tend to introduce additional label noise and are highly sensitive to manually tuned hyperparameters.
 To the best of our knowledge, adaptively generating reliable and unbiased pseudo-labels in response to model performance remains a critical yet underexplored challenge in semi-supervised fine-tuning.

 To address this challenge, we propose a novel method named \underline{\textbf{Bi-Co}}nsistency-\underline{\textbf{G}}uided Self-Training (Bi-CoG).
 As illustrated in Figure~\ref{intro}.c, Bi-CoG leverages multiple VLMs as base learners to perform dynamic self-training guided by both inter- and intra-model consistency as well as model error estimation.
 Specifically, we conduct a dynamic self-training process that comprises three-stage pseudo-label selection.
 In the first stage, we apply majority voting to generate ensembled pseudo-labels, ensuring reliable supervision.
 Then, we assess each model’s bias on a sample using weak and strong augmentations: predictions consistent under no and weak augmentation but changing under strong augmentation indicate reliability and less prone to pre-training bias.
 Finally, based on theoretical insights, we dynamically adjust the upper bound on the number of pseudo-labels used for training, according to models’ relative accuracy on labeled data.
 This further filters pseudo-labels and enables adaptive self-training throughout the training process.